dagu-org/dagu/README.md

     command: python main.py $1 $2
 ```

-Named parameters are avialble as below:
+Named parameters are also available as follows:

 ```yaml
 params: ONE=1 TWO=`echo 2`